 - In most cases, it is best to ignore most Internet trolls and stalkers.

 - Log all instances of harassment of any form for future reference.
-Use anything-- cameras, cell phones, camcorders, whatever
+Use anything– cameras, cell phones, camcorders, whatever you have handy

 - Also, a civil case against the harasser may be of help as well.

 - Whatever you do, NEVER confront a harasser on the street, and get away from that person should (s)he approach you on the street.